Salvatore Lo Piccolo: Mafia background

 Lo Piccolo was born in the neighbourhood Partanna Mondello in Palermo.
 He was the driver of the local Mafia boss Rosario Riccobono, who was killed in the Second Mafia War.
 Lo Piccolo changed sides and became an ally of the Corleonesi.
 Bosses like Pippo Calò and Nino Rotolo pleaded to save the life of Lo Piccolo.
-Nearly 25 years later Rotolo would regret his appeal when a conflict arose between the two.
+Nearly 25 years later, Rotolo would regret his appeal when a conflict arose between the two.
 Rotolo was overheard on bugs installed by the police saying: "One who should have died.
-He was the ‘godson’ of Saro Riccobono and should have gone."
+He was the 'godson' of Saro Riccobono and should have gone."

-Having survived the Second Mafia War, Lo Piccolo gradually extended his influence in the area in and around Palermo in the 1980s and 1990s.
+Having survived the Second Mafia War, Lo Piccolo gradually extended his influence in and around Palermo in the 1980s and 1990s.
 His influence in Palermo extended to Capaci, Isola delle Femmine, Carini, Villagrazia di Carini, Sferracavallo and Partanna-Mondello.
 According to Italian DIA (Direzione Investigativa Antimafia), Salvatore Lo Piccolo and his son, Sandro Lo Piccolo, were in charge of most of the urban territory of Palermo.
 Their area of influence encompassed the "mandamenti" of San Lorenzo, Passo di Rigano and Gangi, including the coastal area up to Cefalù, and part of the territory of Messina, including the towns of Mistretta and Tortorici.
 Lo Piccolo allegedly made his fortune with drug trafficking and skimming off public contracts.
 He forced the residents of the low-income housing projects in the ZEN area of Palermo to pay him to keep the building corridors lit.
 He allegedly has strong links with the American Mafia.

-In March 2005, the Lo Piccolo clan was subject of a police operation known as the "Notte di San Lorenzo".
+In March 2005, the Lo Piccolo clan was the subject of a police operation known as the "Notte di San Lorenzo".
 Eighty-four arrest warrants were issued.
 Nonetheless, Salvatore and his son Sandro Lo Piccolo remained at large.